smart-data-models/dataModel.Transportation/FleetVehicleStatus/doc/spec_JA.md

       x-ngsi:
         type: Property
     restFuelAmount:
-      description: The level of fuel recorded when the vehicle was last at rest (i.e. stopped).
+      description: Property.
+The level of fuel recorded when the vehicle was last at rest (i.e. stopped).
 The timestamp element of the attribute should indicate when the vehicle was last at rest.
 Data to be recorded in Litres.
       type: number
       x-ngsi:
         type: Property